Social World Models: Social World Model with

-We extend the agent's observation space to incorporate a richer set of social and psychological factors.
+Rather than restricting the agent to conventional world modeling where observations only capture external states, we redefine the observation space to encompass a rich set of social and psychological factors.
 Specifically, for each agent $i$, the observation space includes both \textbf{external observations} $\mathcal{O}^{\text{ex}}_i$ and \textbf{introspective observations} $\mathcal{O}^{\text{in}}_i$.
-The external observations capture information from the environment and other agents---such as who spoke last in a group conversation or whether someone exited a room.
-In contrast, the introspective observations include the agent’s internal states, such as its \textit{beliefs}, \textit{goals}, \textit{moral values}, and \textit{emotions}.

-Crucially, introspective observation shapes the agent’s social decision-making process~\citep{Wilson1991, Schwitzgebel2019}, allowing it to act not just reactively but reflectively.
-To support this, we off-load the management of \textbf{memory} to the social world model.
-Memory is formalized as a function

-which maps the social world state and action to an agent’s memory.
-For example, an agent may overhear a secret (e.g., \textit{“The password is 123436”}).
-The memory module stores this, but recalling it later (e.g., \textit{“Try to remember the password”}) is an action that may fail or distort (e.g., \textit{“I think it’s 123456”}).
+The external observations capture information from the environment and other agents, e.g., whether someone exited a room.
+In contrast, introspective observations include an agent's internal mental states, such as beliefs, goals, moral values, and emotions.\footnote{Our current schema has no dedicated memory field: past observations, actions, and mental states remain in the sequence and can be used as context, but this does not guarantee faithful long-term recall.
+We leave adding and evaluating an explicit memory component for future work.} Correspondingly, the agent’s action space expands beyond environmental manipulation to include introspective operations such as recalling memories, reflecting on past actions, and updating beliefs.
+These expansions enable the agent to act not merely reactively but reflectively, a necessary step for modeling complex social behaviors such as empathy, deception, forgiveness, and norm enforcement \citep{shen2024heartfeltnarrativestracingempathy, su2025ailiedarexaminetradeoffutility, forbes2021socialchemistry101learning}.